NotebookLM vs ChatGPT: Which Is Better for Research? (2026)

 • Both tools store your uploaded files on external cloud servers, not on your own device.

 • Free plans on both cut off important features quickly.
-NotebookLM caps at 50 sources and 3 audio outputs per day.
+NotebookLM caps at 50 sources and 50 chats a day.
 ChatGPT caps at roughly 10 messages every 5 hours.

 • Neither tool lets you bring your own AI model or API key.
 You are locked into the provider's own model.